openedx/edx-platform/README.rst

-This is the main edX platform which consists of LMS and Studio.
+This is a test, please ignore.

 Installation